 The Marshall Family is portrayed by professionals who work with high conflict families and include:

 - Mr. Marshall = Jeff Soilson, JD; Ms. Marshall = Dr. Sharon Ryan Montgomery;

 - Jack Marshall = Dr. Jack Moran Linda Marshall = Linda Popielarczyk, MSW

 Continuing Education Credits as well as the Registration and Administration of the Course will be provided by William James College.
 For more information on CEs, Registration, Payment and Cancellation policies please visit their website here.

 The 28-hour course fee is $750.*

-The course dates are: Course Opens February 5 and Closes April 27.
-You may study at your own pace within that time frame.
+You may study at your own pace within the allotted time frame.

 *Overcoming Barriers offers a special promotion for teams of three (3) who register together where two (2) members of the team register and pay and the 3rd person will be registered for a free slot.